 Danaos (DAC) Stock Sinks As Market Gains: What You Should Know

-Danaos will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Danaos to post earnings of $6.89 per share.
-This would mark year-over-year growth of 106.29%.
-Meanwhile, our latest consensus estimate is calling for revenue of $220.85 million, up 50.82% from the prior-year quarter.
+Investors will be hoping for strength from Danaos as it approaches its next earnings release.
+On that day, Danaos is projected to report earnings of $6.89 per share, which would represent year-over-year growth of 106.29%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $220.85 million, up 50.82% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for Danaos.
-These revisions help to show the ever-changing nature of near-term business trends.
+Investors might also notice recent changes to analyst estimates for Danaos.
+Recent revisions tend to reflect the latest near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 7.72% higher.
-Danaos is currently sporting a Zacks Rank of #2 (Buy).
+The Zacks Consensus EPS estimate has moved 17.05% lower within the past month.
+Danaos is holding a Zacks Rank of #3 (Hold) right now.

-Looking at its valuation, Danaos is holding a Forward P/E ratio of 2.2.
-This valuation marks a discount compared to its industry's average Forward P/E of 3.76.
+In terms of valuation, Danaos is currently trading at a Forward P/E ratio of 2.5.
+This represents a discount compared to its industry's average Forward P/E of 3.54.

 To follow DAC in the coming trading sessions, be sure to utilize Zacks.com.